 top of page

 We, like so many families, have an elf tradition in our home.
 A number of years ago, I decided to have our elf bring us ideas each day of simple ways we could serve others.
 I printed and laminated cards that could be re-used, and I am so excited that I can now share it with you.
-Here is a FREE PRINTABLE of all the simple service ideas you can invite your family to do during the holiday season.
+Download my elves of service printable for simple service ideas you can invite your family to do during the holiday season.

 I wrap all our Christmas books in November, and we love the experience of rediscovering our favorite Christmas books.
 It doesn’t require buying anything new and adds to the holiday magic on the daily.

 My kids love restocking the treat and drink bucket each day during the holiday season.
 It's a a fun way to show your kids how easy it is to serve.
-Get the FREE PRINTABLE HERE!
+Download our free printable for delivery people to spread the holiday cheer!

 We get matching PJs each year, and I give them to my family the night we decorate the Christmas tree.
 I love that we get to wear them all season long.